top of page

 In 2019, I embarked on a new journey by founding Furbershaworks.
 Educated, and then practicing as a designer for four decades, my primary focus had revolved around problem-solving for clients.
 Although it was a rewarding career, I yearned to shift my focus towards self-expression after my experiences with the conceptual furniture projects at Lunar.

+Furbershaworks serves as a platform to enable me to express my artistic sensibilities by creating and showcasing my art furniture.
+The name Furbershaworks embodies my drive to create works and also the toil associated with that process.
 The Conceptual Work section of my website showcases the work I do to explore the boundaries of art furniture.
 I have also worked on some 3D printed projects, laser cut projects, and had a fiberglass piece made.
 Nevertheless, my primary dedication is to create and make high-end maple plywood and bamboo plywood art furniture pieces.
 These can be viewed in the Overview of Pieces section of the website.

 I rely heavily on my design background to create and make these plywood pieces.
 I see myself as an amalgamation of artist, designer, and craftsperson.
 I am fascinated with digital fabrication.
 Leveraging computer-aided design (CAD) enables me to use computer numerical control (CNC) machining.
 This technology ensures that the parts of my art furniture pieces fit together precisely based on the geometry I've defined in CAD, allowing intricate details that traditional woodworking techniques are unable to easily achieve.
 Following this machining process, I painstakingly sand, finish, and assemble the parts.
 I also proudly brand the Furbershaworks name on each art furniture piece with a branding iron.